xwp/stream/readme.txt

  * Specify which roles should have their activity logged
  * Limit who can view user activity records by user role
  * Live update of user activity records in the Stream
- * Private RSS feeds of user activity records
- * Private JSON feeds of user activity records
+ * Private RSS and JSON feeds of user activity records
  * Set how long records should live before being purged automatically
  * Option to manually purge all user activity records from the database
  * Disable connectors where you don't want user activity tracked
  * Support for IPv6 addresses

-**Extension plugins:**

- * [Cherry-Pick](http://wordpress.org/plugins/stream-cherry-pick/): Allow Administrators to delete records from the Stream individually or in bulk.

 **Languages:**